dotsnangles/dotsnangles/README.md

 ### Jeonghyeon Park / dotsnangles

-:mortar_board: I studied Korean language and literature when I was a uni student.
+:mortar_board: studied Korean language and literature.
+:books: use potery books as coasters.

-:pray: I believe that science and technologies are open to anyone who wants them and meant for those who need them.
+:pray: believe that science and technologies are open to anyone and meant for those who need them.
 :mailbox_with_mail: dotsnangles@gmail.com

 ### Experiences